Reviewing Hilton Grand Vacations Inc. (HGV)'s and Golden Entertainment Inc. (NASDAQ:GDEN)'s results | New Business Observer

 |0.00

-The shares of both Hilton Grand Vacations Inc. and Golden Entertainment Inc. are owned by institutional investors at 0% and 57.7% respectively.
-0.9% are Hilton Grand Vacations Inc.’s share held by insiders.
-Insiders Competitively, held 5.2% of Golden Entertainment Inc. shares.
+Roughly 0% of Hilton Grand Vacations Inc. shares are owned by institutional investors while 57.7% of Golden Entertainment Inc. are owned by institutional investors.
+0.9% are Hilton Grand Vacations Inc.’s share owned by insiders.
+On the other hand, insiders owned about 5.2% of Golden Entertainment Inc.’s shares.

 Performance